The Many Benefits Of Regular Massage Therapy

 The lists of benefits of massage therapy seem to be endless, with claims ranging from the outrageous to the clinically proven.
 To make some sense and order, I’ve divided massage benefits roughly into four main areas, some of which overlap:

 Massage Therapy: Stress Management And Relaxation

 It isn’t a big secret that life can be stressful.
-Everything from family interactions, to paying the bills or standing on line to buy your daughter that hard to find pair of shoes she really wants for her birthday.
-Massage therapy can be an excellent way to relieve the daily pressures that work, home, and family place on the mind and body, reducing physiological stress responses such as anxiety, mild depression and fatigue.
-This is a first step and goal in massages, because you must relax the mind, relieve the tension, calm the nervous system and the muscles will follow.
+Everything from family interactions, to paying the bills or standing in line to buy your daughter that hard to find a pair of shoes she really wants for her birthday.
+Massage therapy can be an excellent way to relieve the daily pressures that work, home, and family place on the mind and body, reducing physiological stress responses such as anxiety, mild depression, and fatigue.
+This is a first step and goal in massages because you must relax the mind, relieve the tension, calm the nervous system and the muscles will follow.

 The time to address chronic patterns of tension in the muscles is after you’ve achieved a deep state of relaxation.
 Treating stress with massage helps to relieve the pain caused by muscle tension, as the soothing touch also promotes a feeling of well-being and calm.
 After creating the right relaxing atmosphere with music, using essential and carrier oils for scent and touch, your massage therapist will include a focus on and reduction of generalized body aches.

 Included in the massage session are a variety of methods some of which may require functional breathing, deeper focused pressure to reduce trigger point activity in muscles used for breathing and in the neck and shoulder area.
 During a massage, your soft tissues, skin, tendons, and muscles are manipulated, which provides stress relief by stimulating the body’s relaxation response.